 As we mark this milestone of our first human data publication, there are many people I want to thank who have made this clinical trial and our overall progress to date possible.
 Thank you to …

-… our partners, whose commitment and collaboration is enabling us to explore the broad potential of mRNA technology across a spectrum of diseases, and advance multiple development and research programs simultaneously.
+… our partners, whose commitment and collaboration are enabling us to explore the broad potential of mRNA technology across a spectrum of diseases, and advance multiple development and research programs simultaneously.

-… our suppliers and vendors, whose expertise and attention is helping us accelerate the pace of mRNA drug research and development.
+… our suppliers and vendors, whose expertise and attention are helping us accelerate the pace of mRNA drug research and development.

 … our investors for their ongoing belief and trust in our company and our management team to execute on our ambitious strategy.